bdsuman/bdsuman/README.md

 - 👋 Hi, I’m @bdsuman
-- 👀 I’m interested in PHP
+- 👀 I’m interested in PHP/Laravel
-- 🌱 I’m currently learning Larvel
+- 🌱 I’m currently learning Vue
-- 💞️ I’m looking to collaborate on Core PHP and OOP
+- 💞️ I’m looking to collaborate on Core PHP and Laravel
 - 📫 How to reach me https://coderstream.com or email mesuman@yahoo.com

 <!---